broamski/cooper/README.md

 ##### Technologies
  - DynamoDB for persistent storage of cooper data
- - KMS -- A KMS Key is required for storing sensitive data in the DynamDB table (TOTP tokens)
+ - KMS -- A KMS Key is required for referencing sensitive data

 #### Authentication - Extendable and flexible, to include any number of these:
  - Local authentication sceheme (local meaning handled on the backend)